heyoka/faxe-docs/docs/nodes/debug/json_emitter.md

 This node is for debugging and testing/mocking purposes.

-It periodically emits one of the json strings given with the `json` parameter.
+It periodically and randomly emits one of the json strings given with the `json` parameter.

 Example
 -------